Tracie Lee, M.A.(Ed)., M.A., RP

-I provide psychotherapy to adults and couples who are experiencing issues related, but not limited to, anxiety and depression, self-esteem, interpersonal and couple relationship functioning (e.g., divorce/separation, infidelity, intimacy issues, family issues), sexuality, body image concerns, personality disorders, identity issues (e.g., professional, gender, sexual), suicidal ideation or self-harming, trauma and domestic abuse, and workplace and school functioning (e.g., burnout, workplace stress, performance).
+I provide psychotherapy to adults and couples who are experiencing issues related, but not limited to: anxiety and depression, self-esteem, interpersonal and couple relationship functioning (e.g., divorce/separation, infidelity, intimacy issues, parenting, family issues), sexuality, body image concerns, personality disorders, identity issues (e.g., professional, gender, sexual), suicidal ideation or self-harming, trauma and domestic abuse, and workplace and school functioning (e.g., burnout, workplace stress, performance).

 As an integrative psychotherapist, I will tailor my treatment approach to your unique needs.
 I draw from various theories of psychological development and evidence-based therapeutic approaches to inform my practice.
-Psychodynamic approaches are used to understand how your developmental history has shaped your beliefs about yourself and others and your interpersonal functioning.
+Psychodynamic approaches are used to understand how your attachment and developmental history has shaped your beliefs about yourself and others and your interpersonal functioning.
 Cognitive-Behavioural Therapy (CBT) and mindfulness-based approaches (i.e., Dialectical-Behavioural Therapy and Mindfulness-Based Cognitive Therapy) are used to manage current feelings of distress, promote acceptance and awareness, and guide skillful behavioural changes.
 Solution-Focused Therapy is used to identify desired changes and develop specific action plans towards future goals.
 Experiential therapies are used to help you get in contact with and process your emotional and bodily experiences.

 Lee, T. (2016, July).
 Staying Attuned with Each Other: A Theoretical Review of the Experience and Impact of Attunement in Couple Relationships.
 Poster presentation at the 9th Biennial International Meaning Conference, Toronto, Canada.